 During business member applications, organizations applying to be business members will be asked to provide the name and contact information for their Information Security Contact(s) (ISCs).
-Upon approval of interim business membership, business members will be required to begin reporting security incidents in systems that connect to the OPTN Computer System or manage systems that connect to the OPTN Computer System or manage systems that security requests for information (RFIs).
+Upon approval of interim business membership, business members will be required to begin reporting security incidents in systems that connect to the OPTN Computer System or manage systems that connect to the OPTN Computer System.
+They will also be required to respond to any information security requests for information (RFIs).